XYCynthiaT/TidyUCIHAR/CodeBook.md

 ## 3 Data

 - 'summarisedata': a independent tidy data set with the average of each variable for each activity and each subject.

-- 'finaldata': a tidy data set with measurements on the mean and standard deviation, including all subjects, activities and datasets.